AND WE ALL FALL DOWN - TRUE STORIES OF A TRUE GHOST TOWN

 Passenger fares on the stage coach were: Lake Valley to Hillsboro $2 one-way or $3.50 round-trip; from Hillsboro to Kingston $1.50 and $2.50; and from Lake Valley to Kingston $3.25 and $5.50.

 A Concord Coach had a normal capacity of 9, which included seating on the top.
 Sometimes more were carried.
 On the last day of the Fountain murder trial 23 participants of the trial, including Pat Garrett, boarded a special coach back to Lake Valley.
-The photo above, taken in Lake Valley shortly after the sale to the line to Slease, is of the Mountain Pride and shows just how overload a coach with 23 passengers (plus baggage) would have been.
+The photo to the left, taken in Lake Valley shortly after the sale to the line to Slease, is of the Mountain Pride and shows just how overload a coach with 23 passengers (plus baggage) would have been.
 The photo was taken at about the time Arthur Seligman purchased the Mountain Pride.
-(The Mountain Pride was given to the Museum of the Palace of the Governors in Santa Fe when Arthur Seligman died, it can still be viewed at that museum.
+(The Mountain Pride was given to the Museum of the Palace of the Governors in Santa Fe when Arthur Seligman died.
 Arthur Seligman Scott writes about the coach in “Seligman Stage Coaches Revisited”.)

 By the time that Mister sold the stage line, automobiles and trucks were (or had already) replaced the stage coach as a foundation for the business.
 On January 7, 1918 Mister sold the stage line to William D. Slease.
 The following is from the Bill of Sale of that transaction.
 It seems to have been “traditional” at the time to list the purchase price of all sorts of things as $1.
 This Bill of Sale is no different.
 For “$1” Mr. Slease bought (all language, spelling, and punctuation as in the original unless so noted):